smansu4/thermal-map/README.md

 here: https://sitetuners.com/blog/do-heat-maps-really-work/ under the `Eye Tracking Heat Map` section.
 Similar to that image, I wanted to render a gradient of color radiating outwards.

-#### Potential Future Updates:
+### Potential Future Updates:
 - Enable mouse / trackpad scrolling of the webpage.
+  - Currently, the canvas is rendered over the webView and so is in focus.
+The scroll handler on the webView is not invoked because it's not in focus.
-- Update the heatmap to scroll when the webpage scrolls
+- Update the heatmap to scroll when the webpage scrolls.
+  - Would need to dynamically resize the map when user scrolls the webpage.
+To do this, the canvas needs to know when the webView scroll event occurs.
+Can't have the canvas extend the webView component because it's a final class.
+May need a larger refactor.

+### Notes:
+A recording of the heat map against a blank canvas can be found in the `/resources/recordings` directory.

+<b>Currently, the user cannot scroll the rendered webpage with a trackpad mouse.
+However, they can use the keyboard
+arrows to scroll instead.</b>

+The gradient palette was selected from here: https://www.rapidtables.com/web/color/RGB_Color.html.
+Also, I originally named the app `Temperature Map`, but ended up liking `Heat Map` better so used that naming convention within the code.

+### Screenshots:
 Image of heat map on a blank canvas:
 ![screenshot of app recording](/src/main/resources/recordings/Image_of_thermal_app.png)